site banner

 Here are a handful of examples:

 Senso-ji.
 This is one of the most significant temples in Tokyo and a major tourist site.
 It was destroyed during the extensive WW2 firebombing in 1945, and the buildings still standing today are reconstructions dating to about 1951-1973.
-These buildings are undoubtedly amazing, but certainly not old - the famous five-storied pagoda is younger than Nicholas Cage.
+These buildings are undoubtedly beautiful, but certainly not old - the famous five-storied pagoda is younger than Nicholas Cage.
+Additionally, they're also made of concrete, unlike the original wooden structures, so as to prevent the thing from burning down again.
+Not very authentic.

 Kinkaku-ji.
 Probably the most obvious and recent example of a reconstruction in Kyoto - this reconstruction was built in 1955 after a schizophrenic, suicidal monk burned the original structure down, and now it draws so many tourists that it's definitely suffering from overtourism.
 You can hardly see the temple for the most part, because of the throngs of tourists lining up to get even the slightest glimpse of the (admittedly very beautiful) golden pavilion.

 Nijo Castle.
 Let me be clear, this palace is incredible.
-The Ninomaru Goten Palace is wonderful and truly historic.
+The Ninomaru Palace is wonderful and truly historic.
 While I bet it's been thoroughly Ship-Of-Theseused over the years due to the need for constant renovations and upkeep, it is a structure that's persisted continuously over the years and its construction was fully completed in 1626.
-Many of the other structures in Nijo Castle, however, are not like this - the actual Honmaru Goten Palace was burned to the ground in the 1700s, and the current structure standing there today is actually another palace carted from another site from the Kyoto Imperial Palace.
+Many of the other structures in Nijo Castle, however, are not like this - the actual Honmaru Palace was burned to the ground in the 1700s, and the current structure standing there today is actually a completely separate building taken from the Kyoto Imperial Palace.

 It's necessary to note that Japan has a different viewpoint surrounding "authenticity" than the West does.
 As Douglas Adams notes on his visit to Kinkaku-ji: “I remembered once, in Japan, having been to see the Gold Pavilion Temple in Kyoto and being mildly surprised at quite how well it had weathered the passage of time since it was first built in the fourteenth century.
 I was told it hadn’t weathered well at all, and had in fact been burnt to the ground twice in this century.
 “So it isn’t the original building?”
 I had asked my Japanese guide.
 “But yes, of course it is,” he insisted, rather surprised at my question.
 “But it’s burnt down?”
 “Yes.”
 “Twice.”
 “Many times.”
 “And rebuilt.”
 “Of course.
 It is an important and historic building.”
 “With completely new materials.”
 “But of course.
 It was burnt down.”
 “So how can it be the same building?”
 “It is always the same building.”
 I had to admit to myself that this was in fact a perfectly rational point of view, it merely started from an unexpected premise.
 The idea of the building, the intention of it, its design, are all immutable and are the essence of the building.
 The intention of the original builders is what survives.
 The wood of which the design is constructed decays and is replaced when necessary.
 To be overly concerned with the original materials, which are merely sentimental souvenirs of the past, is to fail to see the living building itself.”

 It is a not-uncommon East Asian view that buildings can be demolished and rebuilt and still be the same structure, just as long as it sits on the same site and serves the same purpose.
 Many believe that changes to the structure are another step in its evolution, and this is perfectly okay - the Japanese answer to the Ship of Theseus is in fact "yes, it's the same ship".
 Ise Shrine, in fact, gets ceremoniously demolished and rebuilt every 20 years in an event called Shikinen Sengu.
-But this kind of leads to a bit of weird, unintentionally misleading marketing, where buildings that are barely older than the 20th century get marketed as "ancient", which leads a Westerner to think that the actual extant building in fact does date back to the 5th century or something when in fact it's newer than some New York buildings.
+But this results in weird, unintentionally misleading marketing, where buildings that are barely older than the 20th century get marketed as "ancient", which leads a Westerner to think that the actual extant building in fact does date back to the 5th century or something when in fact it's newer than some New York buildings.

 The historicity of South Korean buildings, in this light, seems not that different to that of Japanese ones.
 Here are a couple of notable examples: